-Many other causes of dog stress are possible of course, but all of these reasons are controlled by humans.
+Many other causes of dog stress are possible of course, but all of these causes can be controlled by humans.
 We can fix it, or we can make it worse, depending on how we choose to see the circumstances.
 Are you thinking about your dog, or are you thinking about yourself.
 Whose needs are being met?
 Yours or the dog?

-I coach people who have sick dogs, so I see alot of stressed out dogs and stressed out people.
+I coach people who have sick dogs, so I see many stressed out dogs and stressed out people.
 Some dog health problems such as dog allergies or yeast infections can drive the whole household insane and cause stress beyond belief.

-The awful physical symptoms the dog is experiencing causes huge stress for the dog, and the up/down emotional roller coaster experienced by the dog's people sends the whole household spiraling downward.
+The awful physical symptoms the dog is experiencing causes huge stress for the dog.
+The terrible emotional roller coaster experienced by the dog's people, sends the whole household spiraling downward.
 Nobody knows what to do about it!

-When the body is under stress, your dog's adrenal glands secrete the ' flight or fright ' steroid hormone called cortisol.
+When your dog's body is under stress, your dog's adrenal glands secrete the ' flight or fright ' steroid hormone called cortisol.
 Yes, your dog's body makes it's own steroid!
-This is fine occasionally when it happens in short bursts.
+This is fine occasionally when it happens in short bursts ( situational ).